dita-ot/dita-ot/CONTRIBUTING.md

 Before you do that, [review the open issues](https://github.com/dita-ot/dita-ot/issues) to make sure it hasn't already been reported.

-In addition to a complete issue description, a self-contained test case helps the developers to fix the bug.
+A good issue description contains:

+*  description of the problem,
+*  copy of the error message and/or stack trace,
+*  version of DITA-OT, and
+*  a self-contained test case.

 A test case is simply a set of files that can be used to reproduce the issue.
 [Gist](https://gist.github.com/) is an easy way to upload your test files and link it to the issue description.

 _or — even better:_